Installing and configuring ClamAV on Ubuntu

 sudo freshclam

-Once the update is complete, restart the automatic update service:
+1. After the update is complete, restart the automatic update service:

 sudo systemctl start clamav-freshclam

-Place the files in the /var/lib/clamav/ directory:
+1. Move the downloaded files in the /var/lib/clamav/ folder:

 cp ~/Downloads/*.cvd /var/lib/clamav/